close up of addict buying dose from drug dealer

 NJ Drug Court

 There has been a shift in dealing with drug charges across the nation, and New Jersey is no different.
 Many first-time offenders are offered the opportunity to enter a drug program that the state has established.
 The goal is to educate, treat, and limit the likelihood of the offender repeating their crimes.
-A first-time offenders program may or may not be right for you; you should consult a Mercer County drug crime lawyer to determine the best course of action in your specific case.
+Programs such as Drug Court, Pre-Trial Intervention (PTI), or conditional discharge may be available depending on the offense and prior record.
+A first-time offender program may or may not be right for you; you should consult a Mercer County drug crime lawyer to determine the best course of action in your specific case.

 Contact a Mercer County Drug Crime Lawyer